The Blue Screen of Death: Causes and How to Fix It

 Removing problematic hardware

-If you installed hardware and then got the BSOD, it's fair to say that it's the culprit.
+If you installed hardware and then got the BSOD, it's fair to say it's the culprit.
 After shutting down your device, you can safely remove the hardware.
 Restart your device to see if the BSOD disappears.

 Running System Restore